ByxkDev/GTAO-PS3/README.md

 [U can patch the domain in eboot with this code](https://github.com/Safauri/patch_eboots/)

-**Point it to your ros sub-domain, u need buy a normal domain first**
+**Point it to your ros sub-domain, u need to buy a normal domain first**

 [U can buy a Windows VPS here](https://www.ovhcloud.com/en/vps/)